What is Asylum?

 It is likely that the asylum system in the UK will undergo some changes in the future, and this may impact how asylum seekers claim refugee status.

-Since 1 January 2021, your asylum claim may be refused if it can be shown that you passed through a safe third country and could have sought asylum there.
+Your asylum claim may be refused if it can be shown that you passed through a safe third country and could have sought asylum there.

 If you wish to seek asylum in the UK, you should notify immigration officials at the UK border when you enter the country.